-As time progressed, countries like England eventually repealed their proscriptions against witchcraft, and the Neopagan and Wiccan movements moved into place both in Britain and the United States.
+As time progressed, countries like England eventually repealed their proscriptions against witchcraft, and the Neopagan and Wiccan movements later moved into place both in Britain and the United States.
 As feminist writers latched on to the Goddess-centered movement, there was a tendency to portray the healer-midwife-village wisewoman as an innocent victim of evil patriarchal Catholic oppressors.

 In the past, Wiccans and Pagans were often the first to point out that the European witch hunts targeted women – after all, these poor country girls were simply the victims of the misogynistic societies of their times.
 However, what is often overlooked is that although overall about 80% of the accused were female, in some areas, more men than women were persecuted as witches.
 Scandinavian countries in particular seemed to have equal numbers of both male and female accused.

 Let’s look at a brief timeline of the witch craze in Europe:

 - 906 C.E.
 The Canon Episcopi is written by a young abbot named Regino of Treves.
 Regino’s treatise reinforces the Church’s existing stance on witchcraft, which is that it doesn’t exist.